Chancellor of the Tang dynasty

 The chancellor, also known by its Chinese name as the zaixiang, was a semi-formal designation for a number of high-level officials during China's Tang dynasty.
-This list also includes chancellors of the short-lived Zhou dynasty of the empress Wu Zetian within the Tang.
+This list also includes chancellors of the short-lived Wu Zhou dynasty, which is often considered an interregnum of the Tang.

 Origins

 Ouyang Xiu, the author of the New Book of Tang, asserts that the Tang dynasty inherited its bureaucracy from its dynastic predecessor, the Sui, whose founder the Wen Emperor divided his government into five main bureaus (省, shěng):